 The English Longbow was one of the defining weapons of the middle ages.
 It helped England challenge the might of the French and enabled ordinary peasants to defeat wealthy knights.

-The longbow is generally considered to be an invention of the middle ages, but in truth it has been around since the well into the ancient era.
+The longbow is generally considered to be an invention of the middle ages, but in truth it has been around since the ancient era.
 When Alexander the Great faced King Porus, King of the Parauvas, at the Hydaspes River in 326 BC for instance, some of Porus’ soldiers wielded an Indian version of the longbow.

 It was the Welsh, however, who perfected the art of this bow, using it to great effect.
 The first documented occasion of a long bow being used in battle was in 633 in a battle between the Welsh and the Mercians.